macunan/iradio/README.md

 Note uwsgi.ini already included in repository might need to change locations ins uwsgi corresponding to your installation.
 Also don't forget to install uwsgi  like  pacman -S uwsgi also make sure port 80 is free on your raspberry pi.

+## Usage

+Functions can be accessed via the black menu on top, designed for latest browswers, older browsers will still see some sort of menu but not as nice.
+# Play
+To play selected radios.
+# Add
+To add a file playlist or internet radio url, note should be mp3 type.

+# Modify
+To modify existing radio station.
+# Delete
+To delete existing radio station.
+# Change Config
+To change setting like homedirectory and transmitting frecuency.